alexsavio/alexsavio.github.io/content/numpy_scipy_intelmkl_.md

 ### 2. Execute shell scripts with sudo

-   I will assume the libraries will be installed in /opt/intel.
+   I will assume you'll install the libraries in /opt/intel.

 ### 3. Once installed, add this to ~/.bashrc